See If You're Still Owed a State Stimulus Check From 2022

-Last year, at least 21 state governments issued tax refunds and stimulus checks to help residents face inflation, rising energy prices and other financial hurdles.
-Most programs have been completed, but a few states are still mailing out payments.
-(New Jersey won't even start issuing payments from its $2 billion property tax relief program until the spring.)
+More than 50 million Americans received a tax refund or stimulus check from their state government last year to help Americans fight inflation, rising energy prices and other hardships.

-But what if your state sent out relief payments and you didn't get one?
+But what if your state sent out a relief payment and you didn't get it?

-The tax agency may not have your current address or banking details, or you may not have filed your 2021 return in the first place.
+Sure, maybe you didn't qualify.
+But the tax agency may not have your current address or banking details, or maybe your 2021 return wasn't filed correctly.

-Below, find out if your state issued a check, see if you qualified and learn how to inquire about a missing rebate.
+Find out if your state issued a check and see if you qualified.
+Then learn how to inquire about a missing rebate payment.

 Read on: Do I Have to Pay Taxes on My State Stimulus Check?